-Organization (freedom to associate, the right to organize and the right to bargain collectively).
-Verification of standards and risk mitigation Certified entities undergo third-party verification to ensure compliance with criteria and continuous improvement.
-Certified entities undergo third-party verification to ensure compliance with criteria and continuous improvement.
-The Soil Association licenses every stage from production on the farm, through processing, to distribution to the consumer.
-Certified entities undergo third-party audits to ensure compliance with criteria.
+Verification of Certified entities undergo Organization (freedom to associate, the right to organize and the right to bargain collectively).
+Certified entities undergo Certified entities undergo standards and risk mitigation third-party verification to ensure compliance with criteria and continuous improvement. third-party verification to ensure compliance with criteria and continuous improvement.
+The Soil Association licenses every stage from production on the farm, through processing, to distribution to the consumer. third-party audits to ensure compliance with criteria.
 Third party expertise and multi- stakeholder process Standard setting is aligned with the ISEAL Standard Setting Code.
 Standard setting is aligned with the ISEAL Standard Setting Code.
 Bonsucro is a full member of the ISEAL Alliance and respects the ISEAL Code of Good Practice for Setting Social and Environmental Standards and the Impacts Code.
-Performance Display NOS OF ANIC BON Accreditation Food Chain ID Soil Association Certification Ltd. (SACL) Cert-ID SGS Control Union SCS Global LRQA Qualitative considerations Methodology and criteria not disclosed.
+Performance Display Prolerra OF GANIE BON Accreditation Food Chain ID Soil Association Certification Ltd. (SACL) Cert-IDSGSControl UnionSCS GlobalLRQA Qualitative considerations Methodology and criteria not disclosed.
 No indication on the scope of applicability of the standard worldwide.
 Proterra poses restrictions on deforestation similar to those of the RTRS.
 Soil Association Certification Ltd. (SACL) is one of the nine approved organic certification bodies in the UK, approved by the UK Department for Environment, Food and Rural Affairs.
-The Soil Association Certification is UK's leading organic certifier covering over 70% of organic Bonsucro has certified around 3.37% of global sugarcane production and covers 3.70% of global area of sugarcane, having 207 member organizations ir over 20 countries.
+The Soil Association Certification is UK's leading organic certifier covering over 70% of organic products.
+Bonsucro has certified around 3.37% of global sugarcane production and covers 3.70% of global area of sugarcane, having 207 member organizations in over 20 countries.
 The standard is considred to establish minimum requirements rather than leasing practices.